Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Spontaneous Universal Irreversibility

 \section{Spontaneous Universal Irreversibility}

-The objective quantum thermalization model (Eq.~\eqref{Eq:thermFinal} and Eq.~\eqref{Eq:Therm_master_Final}) and the various objective collapse models~\cite{Bassi_03_PhyRep,Bassi2013Review,aritro1,aritro2,aritro3,Wezel10} showcase the possibility of a previously unrecognized, universal, non-equilibrium dynamics for quantum systems approaching the thermodynamic limit~\cite{aritroPhD}.
-In particular such models modify the deterministic and time-reversal symmetric evolution of quantum systems and allow them to undergo fundamentally stochastic and irreversible dynamics expected phenomenologically, but disallowed in standard quantum dynamics.
+The objective quantum thermalization model (Eq.~\eqref{Eq:thermFinal} and Eq.~\eqref{Eq:Therm_master_Final}) and the various objective collapse models~\cite{Bassi_03_PhyRep,Bassi2013Review,aritro1,aritro2,aritro3,Wezel10} showcase the possibility of a previously unrecognized, universal theory of stochasticity and irreversibility for quantum systems approaching the thermodynamic limit~\cite{aritroPhD}.
+In particular such models modify the deterministic and time-reversal symmetric evolution of quantum systems and allow them to undergo fundamentally stochastic and irreversible dynamics, expected phenomenologically, but disallowed in standard quantum dynamics.
 These modifications are extensive and their strength depends on the system size, fundamentally affecting microscopic and macroscopic quantum matter differently and are thus experimentally verifiable~\cite{Bassi2013Review,Wezel_2012,Carlesso_2022}.
 Together, a hybrid dynamics of both objective collapse and objective thermalization is seen to resolve both the quantum measurement problem and the QTP within the same theory~\cite{aritroPhD}.

 In this view, the standard practice of substituting `by hand', equilibrium states, symmetry broken states or projected states (during measurements) may be seen as a minimal, economical way of mapping onto the observed physics and not that such processes are instantaneous~\cite{aritroPhD}.
-Indeed, since these are inherently dynamical and non-equilibrium processes, the next refinement towards describing their physics is in the Markovian approximation, where, due to the various constraints, unique equations of the form described here (Eq.~\eqref{Eq:thermFinal} and Eq.~\eqref{Eq:Therm_master_Final}) in the context of thermalization, and models discussed in the context of (consistent) objective collapse~\cite{Bassi_unique,aritro3,Bassi_03_PhyRep,Bassi2013Review,aritroPhD} are the only unique~\cite{Bassi_unique} physically viable possibilities.
+Indeed, since these are inherently dynamical and non-equilibrium processes, the next refinement towards describing their physics is in the Markovian approximation.
+Barring instantaneous jumps and adhering to the various constraints, dynamics of the form described here (Eq.~\eqref{Eq:thermFinal} and Eq.~\eqref{Eq:Therm_master_Final}) constitute the only unique continuous possibility (upto unitary transformations) which result in microcanonical equilibrium in closed systems.
+Further, continuous models discussed in the context of objective collapse are the only unique possibilities upto a choice of collapse operators and unitary transformations~\cite{Bassi_unique,aritro3,Bassi_03_PhyRep,Bassi2013Review,aritroPhD}.